Herbs list for Kids Love Tea blends

-Balm means healing and soothing and that’s what this herb does, it derives from the mint family.
+Balm means healing and soothing and that’s what this herb does.
 It is an excellent calming herb for nervous people.
 It calms the digestive system, can settle stomach cramps.
-Can relax people to help them sleep.
+Can relax people to help sleep.

-Calendula herb is an antiseptic, anti-bacterial and anti-inflammatory.
+This herb is antiseptic, anti-bacterial and anti-inflammatory.
 It is one of the safest herbs to use for everyone.
 Many people have Calendula in their garden and know it as Marigold.

 Tulsi is the Sanskrit name for the holy basil plant.
 It grows wild in India although it is not the same as the garden Basil we use in cooking.
 The traditional medicinal uses for Tulsi are many, particularly in the Indian Ayurvedic traditional medicine, but it is primarily known today as an adaptogen — meaning it helps the body cope with stress.
 Tulsi is also antioxidant and anti-inflammatory.

 Aniseed is a sweet herb and helps to improve appetite, stops nausea and cramps.
-It helps to give the licorice tea the licorice flavour.
+It helps to give the licorice tea the licorice flavor.

 It is 50 times sweeter than sugar (although it doesn’t taste like sugar) and it doesn’t upset the blood sugar levels.
 When blood sugar level drop, it’s when people start to crave sugar.

-It is a good general tonic, as a refreshing tea, digestive tonic and to help with colds and flu.
+It is a good general digestive tonic and may help with colds and flu.

-Yarrow’s botanical name is Achillea millefolium and it has an interesting history.
+The botanical name for Yarrow is Achillea millefolium and it has an interesting history.
 It was named after Achilles (as in Achilles tendon in the foot) who used yarrow to heal the wounds of his comrades during the siege of Troy, before an arrow in his heel made a legendary story.

 One of the oldest herbs, archaeologists have discovered fossils of yarrow pollen in ancient burial caves.

-Lemongrass is used a lot in Asian cooking.
-It is anti-septic and internally, is good for indigestion and gastric upsets.
-It is thought to relieve pain and swelling and reduce fever.
+Used a lot in Asian cooking, Lemongrass is anti-septic and internally, is good for indigestion and gastric upsets.

-Many people love the flavor of Lemongrass and enjoy it with ginger.
+Many people love the flavour of Lemongrass and enjoy it with ginger.